doraKoreny/HashMap/README.md

  # The secret behind HashMap

-In Codecool we had an assignment, which I found really useful.

-This project's purpose is about to learn the internal working of HashMap data structure.
+The purpose of this project is to learn the internal working of HashMap data structure.
 HashMap can store key-value pairs.
-I have been using it quite often, but I didn't really know what is going on under the hood.
+I have been using it quite often, but I didn't really know what is going on under the hood so I wanted to figure it out for myself.

 ## How does HashMap work?